 - Tweezers- To remove splinters and pluck stay hairs.

-- Nail clippers- Make sure you choose a pair without any large file or knife attached.
+- Nail clippers- Make sure you bring nail clippers without any large file or knife attached.
 It needs to be carry-on acceptable.

-- A small mirror- This comes in handy while in transit or when you want to check out your hair t the back of your head.
-I use mine while I’m cutting my own hair.
+- A small mirror- This comes in handy while in transit or when you want to check out the hair the on the back of your head.

 - Contact lenses- If you wear them.
 Make sure you pack enough for your trip.
 For more tips, check out my guide tor travel with glasses and contacts.